arkokoley/gratia_devops_report/report.md

 The above method is for linux users for Windows and Mac users follow this [link](https://jenkins.io/doc/tutorials/build-a-node-js-and-react-app-with-npm/#run-jenkins-in-docker).
 The below pipeline is made on the blueocean jenkins container.

 ![DevOps Pipeline](build_testing.png)

+One Jenkins is installed we will understand the various steps which are there in the Jenkins pipeline.
+These steps will same to all except configuration may differ.

 ## SCM
 SCM stands for source code management and used for managing the source code of the application.
 For this project source code is stored in a git repository hosted on GitHub at